UCSD/CSUSM Joint Ed.D. Requirements

 Publication and Availability

-After your uploaded document is verified, it is made public through CSUSM ScholarWorks approximately two weeks after the end of the semester.
-Your document will be publicly accessible to anyone on the web.
-A link to the document will be available through the library’s online card catalog (see section below for redactions or restrictions).
-The CSUSM Library will not retain paper copies of your dissertation.
+After your uploaded document is verified, it is made public through CSUSM ScholarWorks.
+A link to the document will be available through the library’s online card catalog.
+The CSUSM Library does not accept paper copies of dissertations.

 Students retain all rights to their work.
 However, students must also grant a non-exclusive license to the university at the time of submission.
 The license confirms that the student is the creator and contributor of the work and grants the university permission to share the work in an open-access digital environment for educational purposes.